 This mode is entered by momentarily pressing the "ESC Off" switch.
+When in "Partial Off" mode, the "ESC Off Indicator Light" will be illuminated.
 This mode is intended to be used if the vehicle is in deep snow, sand or gravel conditions and more wheel spin than ESC would normally allow is required to gain traction.